RockyMarble/RomulanTankProject/readme.md

 # Tanks: a Romulans Production
-> Team comprised of Alexander Wilems, Nat Arney, Benjamin Marble, Adam Lamphier
+> Team comprised of Alexander Wilems, Nat Arney, Benjamin Marble, Adrian Lamphier

 > This program is meant to be a singleplayer 2D strategy and turn based tank arcade game.
 We hope to add a multiplayer mode after the 1st sprint.
 Our audience is ourselves and anyone else who may find this game fun.